 When it comes to location, the Hoxton Paris can’t really be beaten.

 Located on the Rue Sentier, a surprisingly quiet main street in the second arrondissement, it’s walking distance to the eclectic and trendy le Marais district (our fave part of Paris!), the Louvre and all the magic that part of old Paris holds, dozens of brilliant eateries, and basically everything good about Paris.

 There are stacks of transport links nearby, with Gare du Nord and Gare de L’Est both just a 20min walk away, while the Bonne Nouvelle metro station is literally at the end of the street.

 Have you stayed at one of the Hoxtons around the world?
 Drooling over those insta-worthy interiors?
 Share your experiences with us in the comments below!

 like this post? pin and share it!

-KEEN to see more of Europe?
+KEEN to see more of FRANCE?
 YOU'LL LOVE THESE POSTS TOO

 Our stay at the Hoxton Paris was sponsored by the Hoxton and Atout France - but as always, all opinions, thoughts, and typos are very much our own!